Sara Sharif's father told police 'I’ve killed my daughter,' court hears

 During the eight-and-a-half-minute call, a crying Urfan told the operator: "I’ve killed my daughter.
 I legally punished her, and she died.”He added “she was naughty”, saying: “I beat her up, it wasn’t my intention to kill her, but I beat her up too much.”

-Urfan Sharif (middle), his partner Beinash Batool (right), and Urfan's brother, Faisal Malik (left) appeared in court on Monday.
+Urfan Sharif (middle), his partner Beinash Batool (right), and Urfan's brother, Faisal Malik (left).
 Credit: PA

 Urfan stands on trial for murder at the Old Bailey alongside Sara’s stepmother, Beinash Batool, 30, and uncle, Faisal Malik, 28.